5square/wercker-step-niftypee/README.md

 After i tried to use some other FTP-deploy-steps for deploying projects to shared-hosters via FTP (which, unfortunately, is still widely used), I was somehow disappointed about their performance and stability.

-With the development of niftypee i aimed for two goals: speed and robustness.
+With the development of niftypee I aimed for two goals: speed and robustness.

 ### Speed